fabioCollini/Inversion/README.md

 }
 ```

-## Extension methods

-In case a parameter is need to construct the real implementation the `InversionDef` annotated property can
+In case a parameter is needed to construct the real implementation the `InversionDef` annotated property can
 be defined as an extension property:

 ```kotlin